daskeete/convolutions_pooling/README.md

-## Filter #2 blends horizontal lines together
+## Filter #2 seems to emphasize the horizontal lines further away from the camera.

 <code> filter #2 = [ [-5, 0, 5], [2, 0, -2], [3, 0, -3]] </code>

 ![](blend.png)

-## Filter #3 reveals cirrostratus clouds in background
+## Filter #3 Not only emphasizes horizontal and vertical lines but it also reveals cirrostratus clouds in the background not visible in the original image.
+This is very cool.

 <code> filter #3 = [ [20, -40, 20], [30, -60, 30], [40, -80, 40]] </code>